 To find other testing sites nearby, visit the State of Michigan’s COVID-19 Test Finder here.

 If you are sick or believe that you have come in contact with someone that has COVID-19, it is very important to follow the guidelines put in place by the Center for Disease Control.
 Click here to view the CDC’s guidelines.

-- Forgotten Harvest Food Distribution @ Warren City Hall – On Mondays from 9 a.m. until 1 p.m., Warren residents that are unemployed or in need can go to the south parking lot of City Hall where volunteers will distribute free food packages in the trunks of vehicles.
+- Forgotten Harvest Food Distribution @ Warren City Hall – On Mondays from 9 a.m. until 12 p.m. (while supplies last).
+Parking lot opens at 8 a.m. (please do not arrive before this time).
+Warren residents that are unemployed or in need can go to the south parking lot of City Hall where volunteers will distribute free food packages in the trunks of vehicles.

 - Mayor Fouts’ Emergency Food Hotline – Senior Warren residents as well as those with pre-existing conditions who are in need of food can call (586) 574-4526.
 Assistance will be coordinated with local food pantries and volunteers from Warren.
 If you would like to volunteer to help, please call the hotline, and leave a message indicating that you are able to assist along with your phone number.

 - Senior To Go Meals – The Macomb Office of Senior Services is passing out brown bag lunches at two different sites in Macomb County.
 Meals will be available from 10 a.m. until noon, Monday through Friday, at Stillwell Manor in Warren and the Mount Clemens Farmers’ Market.
 To qualify, you must be a Macomb County Resident, 60 years or older, with a photo ID.
 There will be a limit of one meal per person.
 For more information, click here.